alfert/coverex/README.md

 ## Configuration

-You configure Coverex by adding this line to your `mix.exs` file:
+Coverex is completely configured via `mix.exs` of your project.
+To enable `Coverex`, you add this line to your `mix.exs` file

 	test_coverage: [tool: Coverex.Task]

 as part of the regular project settings.
 In addition to that, you need to add Coverex to the dependencies of your project.
-Coverex is available via `hex.pm`, so need only to add this line to the dependencies in your `mix.exs` file:
+Coverex is available via `hex.pm`, so you need only to add this line to the dependencies in your `mix.exs` file:

-	{:coverex, "~> 0.0.7", only: :test}
+	{:coverex, "~> 1.0.0", only: :test}

 For debugging purposes, the log level can be set as addition to the `tool` option.
 The default value is `:error`.
 To set the log level to `:debug` you use this line in your `mix.exs` file: